In the past few years, I have worked on restructuring a bank, an offshore drilling company, and a pharmaceutical company (among others).

 Typically, a full-blown restructuring or insolvency process will last six to twelve months, but especially complex matters can last for years.
 Other transactions can be much shorter – for example, a deal to provide emergency funding might compete in a matter of weeks.

-The practice area tends to attract a lot of media attention if a well-known company goes into a restructuring or insolvency process.
-For example, when Carillion entered into liquidation in January 2018, this attracted months of media interest and parliamentary scrutiny.
+The practice area tends to attract a lot of media attention, particularly if a well-known company goes into a restructuring or insolvency process.
+This focus has further increased as we come to terms with the impact of the Covid-19 pandemic on the global economy.